-With the introduction of the Forest and Range Amendment Act (Bill 21, 2019) and Phase two of FRPA amendments (2021), the Forest Stewardship Planning (FSP) framework will be, over time, progressively replaced by the Forest Landscape Planning (FLP) framework.
+With the introduction of the Forest and Range Amendment Act (Bill 21, 2019) and Forest Statues Amendment Act (Bill 23, 2021), the Forest Stewardship Planning (FSP) framework will be, over time, progressively replaced by the Forest Landscape Planning (FLP) framework.

 The Forest and Range Practices Act provides economic, environmental, cultural and social benefits to B.C.’s communities and Indigenous Nations.
 In October 2018, the ministry initiated a multi-year, multi-phase legislative process to contemplate changes to FRPA.
 These changes are intended to strengthen public confidence in the management of B.C.’s forest and range resources.

-Amendments to the Act are proposed as part of the province’s overall forest policy strategy to reshape B.C.’s forest management framework to continue to serve the public interest in an era of change – by increasing Indigenous Nations participation in forestry, adapting to changing climate and modernizing land use planning.
+Recent amendments to the Act are part of the province’s overall forest policy strategy to reshape B.C.’s forest management framework to continue to serve the public interest in an era of change – by increasing Indigenous Nations participation in forestry, adapting to changing climate and modernizing land use planning.

 The changes being proposed for FRPA are meant to:

 - Advance reconciliation with Indigenous Nations by enhancing their participation in forest and range management